 To let wildlife come really close, you need to stay undetected.
 Generally, you want to have the wildlife come to you, instead of you having to get close to them.
 Sometimes that requires staying still for a long time, also when it is freezing cold.
 I use the items below to maximize my chances to have the wildlife come to me while I stay undetected.

-Buteo Photo Gear – Producers of several high quality photography hides.
+Buteo Photo Gear – Producers of several types of photography hides.
 I own two of them, the Photo Hide Aquila Mark II Two Person, and the Photo Hide Falco Mark II.

 The first model I use most of the time when I need a hide.
 It has a lot of space so I can move around freely without having the fear that I am seen by the animals.
 Even with two persons there is plenty of space to move around.
 The second hide is awesome for low angle photography where I want the photo to be taken while I am lying on the ground.
 As it has a groundsheet I don’t need to bring any other equipment.